PortNLP/MEEP/README.md

 ### SEE dataset

 Code for random selection of samples from the SEE dataset is in `see_selector.py`.
 This is to show our process, but will create a different dataset than the one we used.
 To recreate our dataset, use `see_subset_maker.py`.
-Be sure to use the same file structure found in the DSTC11 data.
+Use the same file structure found in the DSTC11 data.

 ### Citation